the practical kitchen

 all of the ingredients measured out and labeled.

 • Milk - Whole milk works best — the fat content is an important part of this enriched dough.
 If you use a reduced fat or skim milk, you may find the dough is too sticky to knead and shape!
-It will still work, you'll just need to dust in more flour in the mixing stage.

 • Unsalted butter - You'll need one stick for the dough, and 1 tablespoon for the icing.
 Make sure the butter is at a true room temperature for both.
 Room temperature butter should be soft and spreadable, but not melted.
 You should be able to easily press a finger into it and make an indent.
+If you're using salted butter, cut the amount of the salt in the dough in half.

-• Apple - A crisp, firm apple like a pink lady, Cosmic Crisp, honey crisp, green apple works best.
+• Apple - A crisp, firm apple like a pink lady, Cosmic Crisp, honey crisp, or green apple works best.
 Avoid anything soft or mealy in texture like macintosh or red delicious.

 A view down into the metal mixing bowl showing a smooth, beige dough wrapped around the dough hook from the mixer.
 Behind the mixing bowl a carton of eggs is visible.